NVIDIA/TensorRT/samples/python/efficientnet/README.md

   * [Validate against Ground Truth](#validate-against-ground-truth)
   * [Compare against TensorFlow](#compare-against-tensorflow)

+# Changelog

+August 2023:
+  - Update ONNX version support to 1.14.0
+  - Removed support for Python versions < 3.8.

 ## Setup

-For best results, we recommend running these scripts on an environment with TensorRT >= 8.0.1 and TensorFlow 2.5.
+For best results, we recommend running these scripts on an environment with TensorRT >= 8.0.1 and TensorFlow 2.12.0.

 Install TensorRT as per the [TensorRT Install Guide](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html).
 You will need to make sure the Python bindings for TensorRT are also installed correctly, these are available by installing the `python3-libnvinfer` and `python3-libnvinfer-dev` packages on your TensorRT download.